jpedro/jpedro.github.io/hundreds.md

 > If your next question is: "git diff... against which commit?" that
 > would be a great question!
 For apply workflows, we store the last
 > successful commit in a bucket.
 For PRs, GitHub tracks which commit
 > you would be merging into.
-You can grab that from the context.
+You can grab that from the `context`.

 ### Threads